 There are public and private orbs that users can adopt across projects with similar use cases.
 Public orbs integrate popular tools and are available to the broader community of developers using CircleCI.
 Additionally we offer private orbs, limited to users within the same organization.
-Private orbs have been available to our Scale plan customers since early 2021 and are now available to all customers, including those on our free plan.
+Private orbs are available to all customers, including those on our free plan.
 Learn more in Build private CircleCI orbs on any organization.

 Public vs private orbs

 - Any CircleCI user can use public orbs in their own configurations.

 - CircleCI orbs are open-source, so creating or using public orbs is a way to pay it forward to other developers.
 Published orbs can be found on our Developer Hub.

 - Private orbs are only published internally.
 Companies may choose to author private orbs because they don’t want competitors to know that they are using a certain tool in their development process.

 - Private orbs do not appear in the CircleCI Developer Hub, and they cannot be viewed or used by someone outside of your organization, nor can they be used in a pipeline that does not belong to your organization.